 - Make mobility a priority

 We live in a mobile society where work is increasingly done away from the four walls of the office.
-If you haven’t outfitted your law office with the capability to work from virtually anywhere, you are missing out on some potentially valuable billable time.
+If you haven’t outfitted your law office with the capability to work from virtually anywhere, you are missing out on the most important part i.e. to increase your firm’s billable time.
 Not only will these capabilities make your lawyers more productive, but many clients have come to expect mobile options in their receipt of service.

 With mobile capabilities, like cloud storage, you don’t have to sacrifice billable time in order to visit an injured client in the hospital or meet a client for a working lunch.
 You also don’t need to drag around sensitive documents or voluminous files.
 Effective mobility allows you to access those records remotely and securely, so you can take full advantage of your time, even while you’re away from the office.